 There is no specific national strategy or regulation concerning the development of social and civic competences in Romania.
-Civic or citizen education is mentioned among other elements in the Youth Strategy.
+Civic or citizen education is mentioned among other elements in the Youth Strategy for 2015-2020.
 Civic education is a mandatory subject for primary and lower secondary education (until the 8th grade, when pupils are 14-15 years old).
 Citizen education is an optional subject for upper secondary education.

 Optional stand-alone subjects regarding social and civic education are available for upper secondary education.
-Schools can chose to integrate the subject in their curricula, usually taught by professors of history or social sciences.
+Schools can choose to integrate the subject in their curricula, usually taught by professors of history or social sciences.
 Sociology, economy and philosophy are mandatory subjects in upper secondary education.
-For all optional and mandatory subjects, the Ministry of National Educations develops and approves the curricula and publishes it on its website.
+For all optional and mandatory subjects, the Ministry of Education develops and approves the curricula and publishes it on its website.